 While mohelim may rinse their mouths with alcohol-containing mouthwash or even take antiviral medications, there is no proof that these strategies reduce the risk of HSV-1 infection associated with direct oral suctioning.

-Because a baby’s immune system is not mature enough to fight infection, HSV-1 is a very serious risk for babies.
+As a baby’s immune system is not mature enough to fight infection, HSV-1 is a very serious risk for babies.
 If infected, babies will need to be hospitalized for at least two weeks of intravenous medicine to fight the infection.
 Even with treatment, the infection could result in lifelong disability, and babies could even die from the infection.
-Here are some ways to reduce the risk of HSV-1 associated with direct oral suctioning:

 Circumcision involves cutting off skin and leaving an open wound.
 To protect the wound from infection, the circumcision should always be done under sterile conditions.
 The circumciser’s hands should be thoroughly washed and surgical gloves worn.
 The foreskin should be swabbed with an antiseptic solution.
 Sterile instruments should be used to cut the foreskin.
 Sterile gauze can be used to absorb bleeding, and a sterile dressing should be used to cover the incision site.